apigear-io/apigear-docs/content/en/simulation/simulation.md

         return { value: "$params.message" } # returns the incoming message param back as result
 ```

-This is a simple scenario which mimic the `Counter` and `Echo` example.
+This is a simple scenario which imitate a `demo.Counter` and `demo.Echo` interface.

-When this scenario is loaded into the simulation server a client can just call these endpoints.
+When this scenario is loaded into the simulation server a client can just call these simulation operations.